The cost of genocide: Israel’s war on Gaza by the numbers

 Since its genocidal war on Gaza began in October 2023, Israel has expended vast amounts of money and manpower on levelling the Palestinian territory and destroying its institutions.

-It has killed more than 72,000 people in achieving this end, including tens of thousands of women and children — with some independent researchers suggesting that the death toll is higher than 75,000.
+It has killed more than 72,000 people in achieving this end, including tens of thousands of children and women — with some independent researchers suggesting that the death toll is higher than 75,000.

 Recommended Storieslist of 3 items